SINGER Stylist 7258 Sewing Machine

 The Singer 7258 Computerized Sewing Machine was our favorite of the three machines that we tested.
 It was just the right balance of high-tech features, automatic and manual control options, and the right price.
 This was the machine that we could see ourselves using for years to come on a variety of basic to advanced projects.

-- Product Name 7258 Computerized Sewing Machine
+- Product Name Stylist 7258 Sewing Machine

-- Product Brand Singer
+- Product Brand SINGER

 - Price $469.99